 Research opportunities

 Opportunities for PhD studies are generally advertised in December for a start in the next academic year, with the application deadlines typically in January.
-Applications are primarily invited through the Oxford Doctoral Training Programme.
+Applications are primarily invited through the Oxford ILESLA DLA or the Intelligent Earth CDT.

 Researchers looking for postdoctoral opportunities should get in touch to discuss project ideas and funding opportunities.
 I have ample experience with fellowship and funding applications and can provide advice.
 It is wise to start discussions early (a year or more in advance) due to funder deadlines.